Code-Institute-Submissions/MS1-Portfolio-4/README.md

 ## Features

 -   Responsive on all device sizes
 -   Form validation is required to ensure the correct inputs are taken and that all fields are required
--   Gallery with images and a brief description of the projects

 ## Features left to implement